How to Exhibit More Predictable Behaviors: Experimenting with Humans

+\paragraph{Participants} Experiments have been conducted with 20 human participants (4 women; aged $28.9 \pm 7.7$ years) to assess the actual predictability of the 3 policies at hand on mazes $M_1$--$M_7$ (\Cref{fig|labyS}).
+All participants provided written consent prior to their participation.

+\paragraph{Task} Participants were seated in front of a computer displaying a maze containing a robot and the robot's goal.
+For each position of the robot, at each time step, the participant had to indicate the next action by pressing one of the four arrow keys.
+The robot then moved to the next position according to the policy, independently of the participant's response, and the participant had to indicate the next action, and so on along the trajectory to the goal.

-Experiments have been conducted with 17 human subjects (/observers) to assess the actual predictability of the 3 policies at hand on mazes $M_1$--$M_7$ (\Cshref{labyS}).
-One policy $\pi$ after the other, each human subject observed a complete trajectory controlled by $\pi$ for each maze, having, at each time step, to predict (as fast as possible) the next action by pressing one of the four arrow keys.
-The ordering of policies was randomized, as well as the ordering of mazes, with the exception that $M_6$, the largest maze, was always presented in 4th position.
+\paragraph{Experimental process} Participants began with a learning phase lasting about one minute, consisting of a maze with a random policy.
+Then came the test phase, consisting of 3 sequences of 7 mazes each, each sequence associated with a policy.
+Participants were told that the robot behavior was going to change at each sequence.
+Each robot was identified by a color.
+The ordering of policies was randomized, as well as the ordering of mazes within a sequence, with the exception that $M_6$, the largest maze, was always presented in 4th position.
 For $\pi_\mdpb$, 4 different orderings over actions were used as biases (out of $4!=24$ possibilities), and randomly sampled before each trajectory.
 All previously mentionned randomizations were controlled (hand-written) to prevent unwanted regularities.

+At the end of each sequence, the participant completed a 3-item questionnaire.
+For each item, the participant answered on a 7-point Lickert scale from ``strongly disagree'' to ``strongly agree''.
+The 3 items related to the policy they had just seen, and were as follows: \begin{enumerate*} \item this robot was easy to anticipate (\emph{Anticipation}); \item its decisions seemed generally logical (\emph{Logic}); \item some of its decisions surprised me (\emph{Surprise}). \end{enumerate*} Each participant completed this questionnaire 3 times, once per policy.
+Once the test phase was over, they completed a questionnaire including: socio-demographic questions; a request to rank the three policies from easiest to most difficult, and another from most logical to most unexpected.